 My first experience with making the bread was almost a complete failure.
 I am at times an impatient cook and decided to start making the dough without measuring my flour first.

 “It looked like 6 1/2 cups in the flour crock.”

 But it wasn’t; I was short about 3/4 of a cup of flour.
 In addition, the flour I did have was most likely bleached flour (I couldn’t remember).
 My loaves came out flat and under-cooked.

 I’d also been wanting to teach cooking again, though in a much less formal setting than I’d done in the past.
 Meaning, I wanted a class where I could drink wine and gossip.
 Bread, wine, pizza, friends; what more could a girl want?
 I think the evening was a resounding success.
-The six of us enjoyed many bottles of wine, a couple loaves of bread, 2 pizzas and a Blueberry Lemon Curd Tart (recipe to come later).
+The six of us enjoyed many bottles of wine, a couple of loaves of bread, 2 pizzas, and a Blueberry Lemon Curd Tart.
 We’re already talking about what to make for the next Girl’s Night.

 Put the warm water in a large bowl or plastic food container with a lid (not air-tight).

 Add the yeast and salt to the water.

 Add in the flour, measuring with dry-measuring cups, using the “scoop and sweep” method.
 Don’t pack the flour into the cup.
 Mix the flour into the water with a wooden spoon.
 You can also do this in a large heavy duty stand mixer with dough hook attachment.
 Mix until the dough has come together and there are no dry patches or clumps of flour.
 The dough will be wet.